commentary Romans 15

 Read this as an extension of the previous verses.
 Hast thou faith?
 Are you strong?
 Then bear the doubts and struggles of the weak in faith (Rom 14:1), whose conscience pricks them for doing things that aren’t even sin (such as not eating meats that God has made clean).
 The strong Christian ought to live wisely in the presence of weaker members, giving no offence (2Cor 6:3), so as to please his neighbor (cf Rom 8:8) and thereby making him stronger and more mature.

 In these chapters, the Apostle puts greater responsibility on the brother of more lenient conscience.
 These should practice self-denial, living not to please themselves, but in such way that they gain a brother (1Cor 9:19-22).
 Christ left a perfect example of living to please His followers instead of living to please Himself.
 He did not seek honor, wealth, comfort or fame, but suffered reproaches that should have fallen on us.
-So also should the strong suffer for the sake of the weak, denying what is lawful in deference of the weaker, unenlightened conscience.
-Basically, this is nothing less than living according to the law of Love, which seeketh not her own will and desires (1Cor 13:5), but that others might receive the benefits (1Cor 10:24; Php 2:4).
+The strong should suffer for the sake of the weak, denying themselves what is lawful in deference of the weaker, unenlightened conscience.
+Basically, this is nothing less than living according to the law of Love, which seeketh not her own will and desires (1Cor 13:5), but that others might receive praise and grace (1Cor 10:24; Php 2:4).

 For his good.
 This modest phrase qualifies the general command.
 Make sure that your actions are wisely and truly for your brother’s good and aren’t mixed with selfish or ulterior motives.
 Correction is often facetiously masked, “I’m saying this for your own good…” On the other hand, sometimes the good, wise action will hurt.
 Discipline is not fun and happiness, but when wisely administered and received, it brings forth the peaceable fruit of righteousness (Heb 12:5-12).